cx-cloud-101/speedtest-workshop/azure/measuring-speed.md

 ```

 ### Adding metadata in Main()
 Now we have to update `Main()` again.
-Add a using-statement to get the classes in SpeedTestLogger.Models, and create a new TestResult with the metadata and the TestData from `RunSpeedTest()`.
+Add a using-statement to get the classes in `SpeedTestLogger.Models`, and create a new TestResult with the metadata and the TestData from `RunSpeedTest()`.

 ```csharp
 // Omitting class and namespace